 A negotiated customs arrangement would mean the Irish backstop would not need to be activated

-The biggest concern for all MPs (all? really?) regarding Theresa May’s Withdrawal Agreement is the Irish border backstop proposal, due to the fact that the UK cannot exit the arrangement – should it be required – unilaterally.
-This is an unprecedented surrender of sovereignty.
+The biggest concern for many Conservative MPs regarding Theresa May’s Withdrawal Agreement is the Irish protocol and specifically the backstop, due to the fact that the UK cannot exit the arrangement – should it be required – unilaterally.
 (Only if you object to us respecting the Good Friday Agreement, which we entered into as a sovereign country!)

 It just adds to the list of things we’d have to negotiate with other countries, including the EEA countries, at our peril.

 Leading Brexit campaigners supported an EFTA-based Brexit ahead of the referendum campaign

 Support for Common Market 2.0, under its various banners, has come from across the House of Commons and across the Brexit divide.
 Conservatives and Labour politicians are working together in the Norway Plus group, and 76 Labour backbenchers defied the whip in June 2018 to back an EEA-based Brexit in what was the largest rebellion in the history of the Parliamentary Labour Party.

 And a number of prominent Leave campaigners – including Daniel Hannan, Nigel Farage and Owen Paterson MP – all consistently advocated staying in the Single Market during the campaign.

 Daniel Hannan MEP said: